Biden spending plans at risk without trillions in tax hikes: White House budget chief

-The White House’s acting budget chief on Tuesday said that President Biden’s agenda is in jeopardy if Congress won’t go along with his trillions of dollars in proposed tax hikes.
+The White House’s acting budget office chief on Tuesday said that President Biden’s agenda is in jeopardy if Congress won’t go along with his trillions of dollars in proposed tax hikes.

-“My guess is if the Senate doesn’t pass the offsets that the spending is also in danger,” Shalanda Young, acting director of the Office of Management and Budget, told the Senate Budget Committee.
+“My guess is if the Senate doesn’t pass the offsets that the spending is also in danger,” Shalanda Young, deputy director of the Office of Management and Budget, told the Senate Budget Committee.
 “So we [would] have to see the full package the Senate and House would move on.”

 Sen. Rick Scott, Florida Republican, had asked Ms. Young how the math on Mr. Biden’s big-spending budget plans would work without all of his proposed tax increases.